markummitchell/engauge-digitizer/README.md

 Contributors
 ------------
-Thanks to Zbigniew Jędrzejewski-Szmek, Tamás Nagy, Baurzhan Muftakhidinov, and other contributors and users!
+Thanks to Zbigniew Jędrzejewski-Szmek, Tamás Nagy, Baurzhan Muftakhidinov, Tobias Winchen and other contributors and users!